 - Work with engineers and creative teams to bring a product from an idea to commercialization

-- Product marketing managers take on the product strategy and vision created by the product manager and turn it in to go-to market strategy.
-Go to market strategy is different than marketing strategy as it focusses on launching the product initially to access as much of the audience as possible.
+- Product marketing managers take on the product strategy and vision created by the product manager and turn it into a go-to market strategy.
+Go to market strategy is different than marketing strategy as it focuses on launching the product initially to access as much of the audience as possible.

 - Product marketing managers take on the product roadmap created by the product manager and create a go-to product roadmap.
 This is a crucial process as it captures all the cross-functional processes required to create a new customer experience.

 - Product managers focus on what the typical customer wants from the product.
 In contrast, product marketing managers focus on what the regular customer needs to hear and see to buy the product.
 Product marketing managers try to understand the personas to create marketing messages and media.

 If an organization is large enough, they will have two separate people filling the roles of Product Manager and Product Marketing Manager, allowing them to focus on their objects concurrently.

 A company with both roles operating simultaneously can benefit from having the Product Manager formulating a roadmap based on what the end-users hope to achieve with the product.
 At the same time, the Product Marketing Manager can build their go-to-market roadmap on the user’s buying habits.

 Additionally, while a Product Marketing Manager can be a lucrative position, if a company has both roles, Product Managers are typically higher in the corporate hierarchy.